DivyaSwamy/GettingandCleaningData/README.md

 # GettingandCleaningData
-Repository with files for analysis on the UCI HAR Dataset
+This is a markdown file explaining computational steps I took to clean up the UCI HAR Dataset.